-Abstract: This article seeks to describe some of the results obtained during the research work carried out to prepare the master's dissertation on the use of technologies and digital transformation in the process of drilling rocks in open pit mines.
-The use of automation is presented as a disruptive factor and a driving element of improvements that provide sustainability in rock terebration.
+Abstract: This article seeks to describe some of the results obtained during the research work carried out to prepare the master's dissertation on the use of technology and digital transformation in the process of drilling rocks in open pit mines.
+The use of automation is presented as a disruptive factor and a driving element of improvements that provide sustainability in rock celebration.
 Seven main operational parameters were used to combine the measurement during drilling (MWD) with other information generated by the equipment during the drilling of blast holes, in four different lithologies in an iron mine, located in the central region of Minas Gerais.
-Adjustments and corrections were made to the data collected in order to minimize external influences, in addition to those of the rock itself, in order to guarantee the effectiveness of the analyses.
+Adjustments and corrections were made to the data collected to minimize external influences, in addition to those of the rock itself, to guarantee the effectiveness of the analyses.
 Finally, we sought to compare the performance of the drilling process in manual mode and in automatic mode of operation.

 Keywords: Automation.
 Digital Transformation.
-Rock terebration.
+Rock celebration.
 Measurement during drilling (MWD).
 Operational parameters.

 INTRODUCTION